Florida's at-large congressional district

 Florida's at-large congressional district may refer to a few different occasions when a statewide at-large district was used for elections to the United States House of Representatives from Florida.
 The district is obsolete.

 Prior to Florida's admittance as a state of the Union in 1845, congressional delegates for Florida Territory were elected from Florida Territory's at-large congressional district.
-The first elected U.S. representative from the state was installed October 6, 1845.
+The first elected U.S. representative from the state was installed on October 6, 1845.

-A single representative was elected from the state from after statehood to 1873, when a second representative was elected for 1 term beginning in 1873.
+A single representative was elected from the state from after statehood until 1873.
+A second representative was elected for 1 term beginning in 1873.
 District representation began in 1875.

 Subsequently, on occasion an at-large representative would be elected in addition to representatives being elected from districts.
 This would occur 1913-1915, 1933–1937, and 1943-1945.

 The district became obsolete January 3, 1945.